Introduction

 Note down the Usage values incase if you are going to use these values if you will be using these option values in the script/application.

-Command – Execute a remote command : This option is to execute remote command ie., remote host
+Command – Execute a remote command: This option is to execute a remote command, i e., on a remote host

 Script – Execute an inline script